 Other response and adaptation costs include capital investments in public facilities to meet pandemic operational needs, such as physical plant improvements to public hospitals and health clinics or adaptations to public buildings to implement COVID-19 mitigation tactics.
-In recent months, State, local, and Tribal governments across the country have mobilized to support the national vaccination campaign, resulting in over 250 million doses administered to date.
+In recent months, State, local, and Tribal governments across the country have mobilized to support the national vaccination campaign, resulting in over 250 million doses administered to date.25 youths.

-The need for public health measures to respond to COVID-19 will continue in the months and potentially years to come.
-This includes the continuation of the vaccination campaign for the general public and, if vaccinations are approved for children in the future, eventually for youths.
 This also includes monitoring the spread of COVID-19 variants, understanding the impact of these variants (especially on vaccination efforts), developing approaches to respond to those variants, and monitoring global COVID-19 trends to understand continued risks to the United States.
 Finally, the long-term health impacts of COVID-19 will continue to require a public health response, including medical services for individuals with "long COVID," and research to understand how COVID-19 impacts future health needs and raises risks for the millions of Americans who have been infected.